-Do you have a “snack drawer”?
-Most people do, whether it’s in their office desk, gym locker, backpack, or family minivan.
-Snacking can be an important part of a healthy lifestyle, preventing late-afternoon vending machine runs or mealtime overeating and providing crucial nutrients prior to workouts or missions.
-Snacking can also ambush otherwise healthy eating plans, so it’s important to choose snacks wisely.
+Be prepared so you can make smart choices the next time a snack attack hits.
+Most people have a “snack drawer”—whether it’s in their office desk, gym locker, backpack, or car.
+Snacking can be an important part of your meal plan, preventing late-afternoon vending machine runs or overeating at mealtime.
+Snacks also can provide crucial nutrients before workouts or missions.

-Opt for lean-protein choices such as water-packed tuna (the kind in packets fit easily into a backpack, briefcase, or purse), peanut butter, and dry-roasted nuts such as walnuts, almonds, or pistachios.
-If you have a fridge available, boiled eggs (up to one week) or single-serving cups of hummus, cottage cheese, or Greek-style yogurt are great choices.
+- Choose lean proteins.
+Select water-packed tuna in single-serve pouches or nut butters.
+Or choose walnuts, almonds, or pistachios.
+If you have an office fridge, stock it with boiled eggs (up to one week) or single-serving cups of hummus, cottage cheese, or Greek yogurt.